728 X 90 Ad slot

 India was experiencing a strong economic rise, and its trade with the United States only constituted a small portion of its GDP.
 Only Japan joined the U.S. in imposing direct sanctions, while most other nations continued to trade with India.
 The sanctions were soon lifted.
 The Clinton administration and Vajpayee exchanged representatives to help build relations.
 In March 2000, President Bill Clinton visited India.
 He had bilateral and economic discussions with Prime Minister Vajpayee.

 Over the course of improved diplomatic relations with the Bush administration, India has agreed to allow close international monitoring of its nuclear weapons development while refusing to give up its current nuclear arsenal.
 India and the U.S. have also greatly enhanced their economic ties.
+After the September 11 attacks in 2001, President George W. Bush collaborated with India to control and police the extremely crucial Indian Ocean sea-lanes from the Suez to Singapore.

 The December 2004 tsunami saw the U.S. and Indian navies cooperating in search and rescue operations and reconstruction of affected areas.
 An Open Skies Agreement was made in April 2005.
 This helped enhance trade, tourism, and business by the increased number of flights.